Partnerships with disability professionals: what to expect

 - Ask any questions you have, even if the doctor or specialist seems rushed.
-If you need to know, you need to know.
 It can help to write down your questions before the meeting so you remember to ask them.

 - When you’re given information verbally, it can help to repeat it back to the professional to make sure you understand.

 - You don’t need to learn complicated professional jargon.
-Ask your professional to use language and terms that you’re comfortable with.
+Ask the professional to use language and terms that you can understand.

 - Avoid being pressured into agreeing to something if you feel uncertain.
 It’s OK to say that you need time to think things through before you respond.

 - Take someone with you, like a family member, friend or advocate.